januz/comsldpsy-1/README.md

 There are several ways to use the compendium’s contents and reproduce the analysis:

-1. One can *download the compendium as a zip archive* from from this [GitHub repository](https://github.com/idea-labs/comsldpsy/archive/master.zip) or a registered/frozen version from the associated [OSF project](https://osf.io/9mxp2/files).
+  - *Download the compendium as a zip archive* from from this [GitHub repository](https://github.com/idea-labs/comsldpsy/archive/master.zip) or a registered/frozen version from the associated [OSF project](https://osf.io/9mxp2/files).

-2. One can *install the compendium as an R package* from GitHub using the [`devtools` package](https://cran.r-project.org/web/packages/devtools/index.html):
+  - *Install the compendium as an R package* from GitHub using the [`devtools` package](https://cran.r-project.org/web/packages/devtools/index.html):

         install.packages("devtools")